jcrist/skein/docs/source/specification.rst

 ~~~~~~~~~~~~~~~~

 The maximum number of submission attempts before marking the application as
 failed.
-Note that this only considers failures of the application master
+Note that this only considers failures of the Application Master
 during startup.
 Optional, default is 1 (recommended).

 ``tags``